-- Once you're under pressure, having a written plan will take the guesswork out of what you need to do to protect your vaccine supply. - o Review and update if your Emergency Vaccine Management and Routine Vaccine Management Plans if needed. - o Ensure all staff are familiar with emergency management plans including after-hours roles and responsibilities. - Remember that in flood-prone areas, disaster threats to your facility may continue for days after the initial storm has passed. - Suspend vaccination activities whenever possible BEFORE the onset of emergency conditions to allow enough time to prepare your office for the conditions expected. - Vaccines should be sheltered in place, when at all possible.
-We request that you only move vaccines when it is apparent that you will be without power for an extended amount of time, and it is safe for you to do so. - o Know where you will get your supplies now.
-It may be difficult to acquire supplies during an emergency. - Make sure any vaccine supplies, such as ancillary kits for COVID vaccine, are stored on shelves off the floor to prevent damage from potential flooding.
+- Once you're under pressure, having a written plan will take the guesswork out of what you need to do to protect your vaccine supply. - Review and update your Emergency Vaccine Management and Routine Vaccine Management Plans. - Ensure all staff are familiar with emergency management plans including afterhours roles and responsibilities. - Remember that in flood-prone areas, disaster threats to your facility may continue for days after the initial stormhas passed. - Suspend vaccination activities whenever possible BEFORE the onset of emergency